 1) Ship Creek

 Head to the Ship Creek Overlook to see king salmon making their way upstream in the summer, and anglers casting lines in hopes of bringing one home for dinner.
 They’re not the only ones; watch for bald eagles soaring overhead, or perched in the trees over the water.
-For a chance to see occasional beluga whales or seals, head toward the pedestrian-accessible N. C Street bridge and the mouth of the creek when the Cook Inlet tide is high.
+For a chance to see occasional beluga whales, head toward the pedestrian-accessible N. C Street bridge and the mouth of the creek when the Cook Inlet tide is high.

 2) Westchester Lagoon